cc-archive/policies/privacy-policy-with-ccid.md

 * when you join and use the Creative Commons network through our ccNet Website, and/or establish a Creative Commons OpenID; and
 * when you provide personal information in connection with your participation in any of the forums we make available through our Services.

-## What CC does with Personal Information
+## What CC Does with Personal Information

 License/Tool Selection.
 We use the personal information you provide to us as part of your selection of one of our licenses/tools to provide you the RDF, html, and the uniform resource locator that correspond to the license/tool you selected.
 Some older versions of the license chooser enable Creative Commons to send you this information via email.
 In those cases, your email address is expunged after this email has been successfully sent.
 We may use all of this information to maintain license usage data.